mladenjovanovic/shorts/README.md

 approaches (e.g. starting behind first timing gate, or allowing for body rocking).

-Here I will provide quick summary.
+Here I will provide quick summary (see more in Jovanović M., 2023).
 Often, this bias in estimates is dealt with by using heuristic rule of thumb of adding time correction (`time_correction`) to split times (e.g. from 0.3-0.5sec; see more in Haugen *et al.*, 2012).
-To do this, just add time correction to time
+To do this, just add time correction to time split:
-split:

 ``` r
 kimberley_profile_fixed_TC <- shorts::model_timing_gates(